 Nothing really prepared us for when Downpatrick Head came into sight when we cautiously approached cliff edge.
 Just a few miles from Ballycastle and Ceide Fields Neolithic Site huge and lone sea stack stands firm and steady in the Atlantic ocean.

 It’s a long walk out to the site from the spacious car park, but it’s free, wild and extremely dramatic.
-Make sure to walk around to see the rock column from different angles.
+Once you arrive, make sure to walk around to see the rock column from different angles.

 Called Dún Briste, meaning broken fort, is 45 metres high sea stack and is rather a spectacular site to visit at any time of the year, be it on a crisp and clear autumn day, during the spring storms or on a warm summer evening.